Americana with a Motown accent

 The son of a French horn player who graced the Detroit Symphony Orchestra stage and Motown Records studio, Jeff mines song ideas from both his family's history and the people and places he has chronicled as a longtime journalist.
 He was among the winners of a songwriting contest marking the 350th anniversary of Sault Ste.
 Marie, and chosen as a featured performer during The Big Read Dearborn 2018, a National Endowment for the Arts-funded program exploring immigrant experiences through culture and literature.

-Jeff also has been collaborating with musical friends in a side project called Garrison Corner.
-The songs keep flowing like the nearby Detroit River, and one way or another, he's ready to play some tunes and tell some tales when the time is right.
+Jeff also collaborates with musical friends in a side project called Garrison Corner.
+The songs keep flowing like the nearby Detroit River, and one way or another, he's eager to play some tunes and tell some tales for audiences near and far.